 If you are the victim of a crime and do not want to pursue action within the institutional system or the criminal justice system, you may still want to consider making a confidential report to the school.
-In such circumstances, crime victims are encouraged to consider making a confidential report to the Title IX Coordinator, POTitleIX@pacificoaks.edu.
+In such circumstances, crime victims are encouraged to consider making a confidential report to one of the designated Campus Security Authorities.
 At a minimum, crime victims will receive valuable counseling and referral information.